-Statutory consultations are not to be viewed as a vote, where a higher number of objections compared with comments of support would necessarily lead to proposals not being implemented.
+Statutory consultations are not voting processes, where a higher number of objections compared with comments of support would necessarily lead to proposals not being implemented.
 Rather, it is expected that the responses will be balanced toward objections and the Council needs to consider the reasons provided in the objections and decide whether a scheme is amended, removed or installed as advertised.

 Statutory consultations are open for anyone considered to be impacted to respond, meaning that the respondent's address and other personal information is irrelevant.
-Under Data Protection law, capturing this information is not necessary and therefore is not a requirement for the response.
+Under Data Protection law, capturing this information is not necessary and therefore is not a requirement.